 Thanks for being with us.

-And as we roll along, Sean Hannity Show, 800-941-SHAWN.
+And as we roll along, Sean Hannity Show 800-941.

 This is very interesting to me.

-He loses 9-0 in the Supreme Court, he put four Merrill executives in jail, uh, and they they went in the Fifth Circuit Court of Appeals for nothing.
+And they went in the Fifth Circuit Court of Appeals for nothing.

-Sixteen months ago, she said he ought to pull back and withdraw his plea.
+16 months ago, she said he ought to pull back and withdraw his plea.

-And I agree with that, especially after McCabe and Comey are bragging that they set him up and said, Oh, you don't need an attorney.
+And I agree with that, especially after McCabe and Comey are bragging that they set him up and said, oh, you don't need an attorney.

 I wouldn't do this in any other administration.

-Anyway, at the hearing, Emmett Sullivan is the judge, and the judge thanked Powell for the kind words about him and her book license to lie because he handled the public corruption case at Senator Ted Stevens, who also was set up and with exculpatory evidence withheld.
+And the judge thanked Powell for the kind words about him and her book, License to Lie, because he handled the public corruption case at Senator Ted Stevens, who also was set up with exculpatory evidence with help.

 And he said he didn't need to recuse himself.